To Be Innocent

 She thought of how the teachers at school were so kind to her, how they tried to be patient with her.
 And she just pushed them away, thinking they'd never understand her.

 She thought of how her friend, Oliver, thought he could understand her.
-And how he refused to give up trying to understand her.
-And how he eventually did really understand her.
+How he refused to give up trying to understand her.
+How he eventually really did understand her.

 Right before he was taken away.